SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 `sap.ui.test.OpaBuilder` is available as of version 1.74.

-The main benefit for developers is having a function driven API at hand, which is supports and promotes a clean test definition and execution.
+The main benefit for developers is having a function-driven API at hand, which supports and promotes a clean test definition and execution.

 In [Simulating User Interactions on Controls](Simulating_User_Interactions_on_Controls_8615a0b.md), we provided some examples on how to interact with controls.
 Let's have a look at some by implementing them using `OpaBuilder`.